Ashwin-BN/Basic-Calculator/README.md

 The calculator functionality is implemented using JavaScript in the `app.js` file.
 The script handles button clicks, clears the input, performs calculations, and appends values to the input field.

 ## View the Calculator
-To experience the calculator, [click here](https://ashwin-bn.github.io/Basic-Calculator/).
+To experience the calculator, [click here](https://ashwin-bn.github.io/Basic-Calculator/) (opens in a new tab).

 Feel free to customize and enhance the calculator based on your preferences or project requirements.
 If you have any suggestions or issues, please open an [issue](link_to_issues) on GitHub.
 Contributions are welcome!